 Client onboarding is the process for welcoming new clients into your business, addressing their questions and concerns, and ensuring they understand the services available to them.
 It is also one of the most vital functions for any business because it directly affects the client’s experience with your company, which will affect profits.
 (Tallyfy)

 Sounds simple enough, right?
 Even so, knowing how to manage potential clients and develop a client database can be a challenge for some small business owners.
-Fortunately, Tuxedo Impressions LL™ has a few tips and resources that can help you onboard new clients and grow your small business.
+Fortunately, Tuxedo Impressions LLC™ has a few tips and resources that can help you onboard new clients and grow your small business.

 #1 Go Digital